Aliases for ASS1 Gene

 GeneCards Summary for ASS1 Gene

 ASS1 (Argininosuccinate Synthase 1) is a Protein Coding gene.
-Diseases associated with ASS1 include Citrullinemia and Acute Neonatal Citrullinemia Type I. Among its related pathways are Arginine biosynthesis and CDK-mediated phosphorylation and removal of Cdc6.
+Diseases associated with ASS1 include Citrullinemia and Acute Neonatal Citrullinemia Type I. Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Metabolism.
 GO annotations related to this gene include poly(A) RNA binding and amino acid binding.

 UniProtKB/Swiss-Prot for ASS1 Gene